 Once you descend, there is a souvenir shop and even a buffet on the ground level to have refreshments or even lunch.

 Wenceslaus Square is a hub of modern and energetic commerce.
 Named after King Wenceslaus, the patron saint of Bohemia, it is full of shops and cafes.
-And it is very pedestrian-friendly as well.
+It is very pedestrian-friendly as well.

-The National Museum houses over 14,000 items, not all on display at the same time, obviously.
-It is a strong symbol of Chezk national pride and is housed in a palace-like building.
+The National Museum houses over 14,000 items, though not all on display at the same time.
+It is a strong symbol of Czech national pride and is housed in a palace-like building.

 Charles Square is the largest square in all of Prague.
 It never really developed as King Charles intended but is certainly worth a visit.

-Playfully called the Ginger and Fred House due to its artistic exterior, the Dancing House was recently built in 1996 and is the most visible and well-known piece of modern architecture in all of Prague.
+Playfully called the Ginger and Fred House due to its artistic exterior, the Dancing House was recently built in 1996.
+It is the most visible and well-known piece of modern architecture in all of Prague.

 The Dancing House offers office space, apartments, and a very nice restaurant.
-It is possible to go to the rooftop terrace for unparalleled vistas to Prague!
-It is a mecca for picture takers too.
+It is possible to go to the rooftop terrace for unparalleled vistas of the city!
+It is a Prague must-see for photographers too.